bonitasoft/bonita-doc/md/getting-started-tutorial.md

 # Getting started tutorial

 This tutorial explains how to create an application that includes a process.
-The application is created using the Bonita BPM Community edition, and uses features that are available in all editions.
-The example application is a business travel tool, and is similar to the simple travel request process that was used in the getting started tutorial for earlier versions of Bonita BPM.
+The application is created using the Bonita Community edition, and uses features that are available in all editions.
+The example application is a business travel tool, and is similar to the simple travel request process that was used in the getting started tutorial for earlier versions of Bonita.

 **Important:** these instructions are also available as a [video](http://www.bonitasoft.com/resources/videos/getting-started-tutorial).
 The complete solution is available on [GitHub](https://github.com/Bonitasoft-Community/getting-started-turorial).